kasteelion/promptbuilder/docs/VISUAL_UI_GUIDE.md

-# Visual Character Gallery - Experimental Feature
+# Visual Character Gallery - (Deprecated / Archived)

+> DEPRECATED — The Visual Gallery UI was removed from the codebase on December 12, 2025.
+This guide is preserved as an archive of the experimental feature.

-## Overview
+## Overview (archived)

-The Visual Character Gallery is an experimental UI mode that provides a more visual, card-based approach to building prompts.
-Instead of dropdown lists, you see character cards with photos in a side panel.
+The Visual Character Gallery was an experimental UI mode that provided a visual, card-based approach to building prompts.
+Instead of dropdown lists, characters were displayed as photo-backed cards in a side panel.

 ## Features